 Research has shown that the sustainability sector in the UK is unrepresentative when it comes to racial and other social and political identities.
 The negative impacts of sustainability inaction disproportionately affect these underrepresented groups, both globally and here in the UK.
 The sector must represent these voices.

-Beatrice joined SOS-UK as a Project Manager in November 2022.
+Beatrice joined SOS-UK as a Project manager in November 2022.
 She is based in Bristol and works across varied projects such as Green Impact, Student Switch Off, SDG Teach In and Learning Academy.

 Beatrice Studied Economics and Human Geography at Aberystwyth University, before completing an MSC in Sustainable Development at The University of St Andrews.
 Here she pursued her interests and research into Climate Education and Engagement, Climate Justice, ESD and its role in 'Quality Education' and importance to breaking the poverty cycle internationally, and advocated for action, change and diversity within the environmental sector as the School Sustainability Representative.